COVID-19 Training for Health Care Workers: Preparedness and Response

 Brown University faculty and staff with expertise in infectious diseases, emergency care, disaster medicine, medical education, and instructional design have developed a modularized health care worker training in accordance with World Health Organization standards, best practices, and guidelines.

+The downloadable materials served as the source for the eLearning offered above.
 The training materials include manuals, slides, videos, instructor-led modules, and simulation, incorporating quizzes, exams, and practicums to measure and reinforce core competencies.
 Pre- and post-tests, as well as instructor and course feedback forms, are also included.

 Biology, Pathophysiology, and Transmission Mechanisms of COVID-19

 Objective: Attain sufficient understanding relating to the biology, pathophysiology and transmission mechanism of SARS-CoV-2, and the associated case definition and epidemiology of COVID-19.